-The Endosafe® cartridge technology is our innovative response to our customers’ need for higher sensitivity and faster quantitative results.
-Designed to optimize and refine our use of LAL, the cartridge technology eliminates a significant amount of the raw material and accessories required for traditional LAL methods while reducing time-consuming preparation and technician variability.
+The Charles River Endosafe® cartridge technology is our innovative response to our customers’ need for higher sensitivity and faster quantitative results.
+Designed to optimize and refine our use of LAL, the cartridge technology eliminates a significant amount of the raw material and accessories required for traditional LAL testing methods while reducing time-consuming preparation and technician variability.

-There’s no mistake that LAL is the gold standard for BET, and while conventional kinetic testing is a tried and trusted method, advances in science have allowed for improvement in how it’s utilized.
+There’s no mistake that the LAL reagent is the gold standard for BET, and while conventional kinetic testing is a tried and trusted method, advances in science have allowed for improvement in how it’s utilized.

-All of our highly flexible rapid testing platforms utilize our FDA-licensed cartridges as well as a variety of non-regulated cartridges for simple, 15-minute testing.
+All of our highly flexible rapid testing platforms utilize our FDA-licensed LAL cartridges as well as a variety of non-regulated cartridges for simple, 15-minute testing.
 The cartridges are pre-loaded with all of the reagents required to perform an LAL test, eliminating preparation of multiple reagents and reducing the opportunity for technician error.

 FDA-Licensed LAL Cartridges